oslabs-beta/Allok8/README.md

 ![image](https://raw.githubusercontent.com/rbargues/kubernetes-practice/master/allok8.png)
 ⚓️⚡️🔦

-Allok8 is a dynamic, conventional, and uncomplicated web-based UI Kubernetes visualization tool.
+Allok8 is a dynamic, conventional, and uncomplicated Kubernetes visualization tool.
 Current tooling only enables resource portraits at the pod level.
 When the application adds layers of complexity, it is advantageous to visualize when pods have multiple containers.
 This enables users to manage resource levels, navigate clusters, and display all relevant information down to the container level.

 The standard practice of one container per pod works most of the time because it lends to better portability, but when containers are interdependent, keeping track of the resource utilization is sparse.
 Allok8 wishes to showcase that hidden data in hopes of empowering users to further synthesize their K8s implementation.